As our world grows smaller and our countries more multi-cultural, weddings with couples from two or more cultures is becoming more commonplace.

 However, hosting a wedding where half or more of the guests don’t speak one of the languages runs the risk of leaving many people attending feeling out of the loop.
 Here are some ways to keep everyone engaged and feeling included.

 1. Make sure guests receive wedding stationery and or communication in their native language.
-There are many ways to do this, you can create bi-lingual stationery, or create two (or more!) sets of stationery; one in each language.
+There are many ways to do this, you can create bi-lingual stationery, or create two (or more!) sets of stationery; one in each language ( ahem, e.m.papers wedding printables are perfect for this!).
 If all your guests are online and you are less concerned about formality you can go entirely paperless which makes it easier to create invitations, directions and other communication in more than one language.

 3. Split the ceremony.
 In Germany, where I got married, a civil ceremony or ‘Standesamt’ takes place first, followed by a religious or church wedding ceremony separately.
 Our civil ceremony was in German, and later our wedding ceremony was in English.